-We’ll explain what is a Saga card and how does a Saga card work.
-You’ll learn every rule and interaction with this enchantment right here.
+In this article we’ll explain what is a Saga card and how does a Saga work.
+You’ll learn every rule and interaction with this enchantment, so you’ll be able to get the most value out of them.

 Sagas first appeared in Dominaria in 2018.
-They made a return in Theros Beyond Death in 2020.
+They made a return in Theros Beyond Death in 2020, and in Kaldheim in 2021.

 Let’s see how it works.

-Every Saga has three chapters.
-They are represented by the roman numbers I, II and III (column on the left).
+Every Saga has three of four chapters.
+They are represented by the roman numbers I, II and III – sometimes also IV (column on the left).
 Each chapter has an effect.

 Saga usually gets a Lore counter: